-4 DISCUSSION
+4 | DISCUSSION

-In this study assessing the relationship between age and other clinical AD risk factors and $A\beta$ misfolding in blood plasma, a structural AD risk marker measured by iRS, age was not associated to $A\beta$ misfolding, despite its strong association with AD incidence.
+In this study assessing the relationship between age and other clinical AD risk factors and A β misfolding in blood plasma, a structural AD risk marker measured by iRS, age was not associated to A β misfolding, despite its strong association with AD incidence.
 A β misfolding in plasma appears to be an age-independent risk factor of clinical AD and may have important implications on future clinical AD risk assessment.

-4.1 | Age and A β misfolding
+4.1 Age and A β misfolding

 The absence of an association of age with A β misfolding in the ESTHER study is in sharp contrast to greater incidence of clinical AD with increasing age.
-Age is known to be one of the greatest risk factors of clinical AD16 and has been associated to blood concentration levels of A β 1-40 and A β 1-42, and A β cerebral burden.^{9,17-20} Furthermore, age has been able to predict AD-pattern neurodegeneration.^{20,21} The diagnostic accuracy of CSF A β levels has been shown to be age dependent as well.22 Our findings, however, support that A β misfolding is a disease-specific marker and not an effect of aging.
+Age is known to be one of the greatest risk factors of clinical AD16 and has been associated to blood concentration levels of A β 1-40 and A β 1-42, and A β cerebral burden. $^{9,17-20}$ Furthermore, age has been able to predict AD-pattern neurodegeneration.
+20,21 The diagnostic accuracy of CSF A β levels has been shown to be age dependent as well.
+22 Our findings, however, support that A β misfolding is a on Wiley Online Library for rules of use; OA articles are governed by the applicable Creative Common disease-specific marker and not an effect of aging.
 Previous cohorts in which $A\beta$ misfolding has been measured also exhibited a lack of association to age.^{6,7} Although not the focus of these previous studies, this trend is evident and asserts the robust nature of our findings in this study.
-The iRS-based $A\beta$ misfolding measurement is unique in that it discerns structural changes of $A\beta$.
-It is thought that the pathological change, including the structural change of A^β from healthy disordered and/or α helical to pathological β -sheet-enriched secondary structures, occurs 15 to 20 years before clinical onset of AD.^{3,23,24} Hence, it could be speculated that at a mean baseline age of 68 years as in our study the pathological change has already occurred for most participants who will go on to develop AD.
+The iRS-based A β misfolding measurement is unique in that it discerns structural changes of $A\beta$.
+It is thought that the pathological change, including the structural change of A β from healthy disordered and/or α helical to pathological β -sheet-enriched secondary structures, occurs 15 to 20 years before clinical onset of AD.
+3,23,24 Hence, it could be speculated that at a mean baseline age of 68 years as in our study the pathological change has already occurred for most participants who will go on to develop AD.
 Furthermore, it could be assumed that $A\beta$ misfolding in blood is a marker of susceptibility to clinical AD risk.
-In a previous analysis we were able to show a strong association of A β misfolding with clinical AD within 14 years of follow-up.8 As evident in the updated analysis, a very strong association of $A\beta$ misfolding with clinical AD remains within 17 years of follow-up (HR 11, P < .0001).
+In a previous analysis we were able to show a strong association of A β misfolding with clinical AD within 14 years of follow-up.8 As evident in the updated analysis, a very strong association of A β misfolding with clinical AD remains within 17 years of follow-up (HR 11, P < .0001).
 However, to clarify the relationship between A β misfolding and age, longitudinal analyses at different time-points as well as measurements among younger adults are necessary.